ruchisahota/gaia/v1/doc/documentation.md

 #### `subject (external:policies_list)`

-Subject is the subject of the policy
+Subject is the subject of the policy.

 | Characteristics | Value  |
 | -               | -:     |